WinVector/data_algebra/Examples/cdata/cdata.md

      ORDER BY "id", "Species"

-The use-case for `SQL` queries is: the queries can be used to with "`CREATE TABLE table_name AS`" to materialize transform results in a database, without round-tripping the data in and out of the database.
+The use case for `SQL` queries is: the queries can be used to with "`CREATE TABLE table_name AS`" to materialize transform results in a database, without round-tripping the data in and out of the database.

 As complicated as the queries look, they actually expose some deep truths: